PixelJunk 4am

-PixelJunk 4am, formerly called PixelJunk Lifelike, is a music video game and music visualizer developed by Q-Games.
-It is part of the PixelJunk series of downloadable games for the PlayStation 3.
+PixelJunk 4am, formerly called PixelJunk Lifelike, is a music video game developed by Q-Games for the PlayStation 3.
+It is an installment in the PixelJunk series and the last to be a collaboration with Sony Computer Entertainment.
 PixelJunk 4am makes use of the PlayStation Move controller to visualize included music (by Baiyon) and users' own music.
 The first trailer was released in September 2010.

 Reception

 PixelJunk 4am received "mixed" reviews according to the review aggregation website Metacritic.